My First Osaka

 at ANNE Higashi-Shinsaibashi

 Nail art is truly a creative artwork in Japan.
 Stunning yet delicate designs and high-quality meticulous nail care are a standard in Japanese nail salons, attracting attention from visitors and the beauty world across the globe.
-Nail Salon ANNE Higashi-Shinsaibashi has been offering superb nail experiences to international visitors since before the pandemic.
+Nail Salon ANNE Higashi-Shinsaibashi has been offering superb nail experiences to international visitors.
 Experience the nail art of Japan at ANNE!

 Hi, everyone!
 I’m Orsolya from Hungary.
 I moved to Japan seven years ago to study Japanese literature of the Heian Era (794 – 1185 AD) and Hyakunin-Isshu, an anthology of 100 classic Tanka poems written by 100 poets over 500 years in classic Japan, at a graduate school in Kyoto.